Yikez978/r2d2/README.md

 via the netsh command.
 You may need to run 'netsh add helper dhcpmon.dll' for dhcp commands to work the first time.

-The SCCM server needs to be defined and a report that takes a MAC and returns, uh, something I don't remember now...
-Will be updating this part...
+The report that is generated includes a link to an SCCM server report that takes a MAC and returns what it knows, if anything, about that MAC.
 Search for the following and and fix it: http://sccm/sccm/Report.asp?ReportID=37&variable=$mac